May-June 2014

 BorgWarner Begins Production in New Brazil Plant

 AUBURN HILLS — BorgWarner has recently begun producing its electronically-controlled Visctronic fan drives at its new plant in Itatiba City, Brazil.
-By operating only when needed and precisely controlling the fan speed when engine cooling is required, the technology provides efficient engine cooling as well as improved fuel economy and reduced emissions for trucks, buses, […]
+By operating only when needed and precisely controlling the […]

 Michigan Voters: ‘Let’s Fix Detroit’